awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-linux-mac.md

 ## Install AWSPowerShell\.NetCore on Linux or macOS<a name="install-netcore-on-linux-macos"></a>

-You can install AWSPowerShell\.NetCore in one of two ways:
-+ Installing from PowerShell Gallery using the `Install-Module` cmdlet\.
-+ Downloading the module as a [ZIP archive](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWSPowerShell.NetCore.zip) and extracting it in one of the module directories\.
-You can discover your module directories by printing the value of the `$Env:PSModulePath` variable.

 To upgrade to a newer release of AWSPowerShell\.NetCore, follow the instructions in [Updating the AWS Tools for PowerShell on Linux or macOS](#pstools-updating-linux)\.
 Uninstall earlier versions of AWSPowerShell\.NetCore first\.

+You can install AWSPowerShell\.NetCore in one of two ways:
++ Downloading the module from [AWSPowerShell\.NetCore\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWSPowerShell.NetCore.zip) and extracting it in one of the module directories\.
+You can discover your module directories by printing the value of the `$Env:PSModulePath` variable\.
++ Installing from the PowerShell Gallery using the `Install-Module` cmdlet as described in the following procedure\.

+**To install AWSPowerShell\.NetCore on Linux or macOS using the Install\-Module cmdlet**

 Start a PowerShell Core session by running the following command\.